djwisdom/serenityos-themes/Preferred_Themes.md

-# This document lists my preferred SerenityOS themes from top to lowest
+# This document lists my preferred SerenityOS themes from top to bottom.

 ## Default Theme
 This is SerenityOS default theme.
 As they say, the original is always the best.